Get 15% Off

-But did you know that the multi-tasking is one of the best ways to reduce your short-term memory?
+But did you know that the multi-tasking is one of the best ways to impair your short-term memory?
 In fact, research has shown that multitasking is also one of the fastest ways to make errors at work - and it gets worse.
 According to researchers, multitasking makes completing a task both harder and longer to complete which is the very opposite that multi-tasking promises.

 So, where did we go wrong?